Matsui’s Revenge: Uncovering the Anti-Japanese History of the New York Yankees

 Matsui: A Stunning Snub After Glory

-When Hideki Matsui joined the Yankees in 2003, he brought more than his powerful bat—he brought a cultural bridge between Japan and Major League Baseball.
+When Matsui joined the Yankees, he brought more than his powerful bat—he brought a cultural bridge between Japan and Major League Baseball.
 Over seven seasons, Matsui became a cornerstone of the Yankees' offense, peaking in 2009 when he carried the team to a World Series victory against the Philadelphia Phillies.
 Matsui earned World Series MVP honors for his clutch performances, including a six-RBI outburst in the clinching Game 6.

 It seemed fitting that the Yankees would reward Matsui’s heroics with a contract extension.
 Instead, they released him, citing his age (35) and declining durability, despite the fact that he had played 142 games that season.